Shakuhachi buyers guide – how to buy shakuhachi

 As you probably know, 1.8 key of D is the standard shakuhachi length or key.
 This means that most instructional materials will be aimed at 1.8 and most teachers instruct on 1.8.
 If you have small hands or physical limitations, 1.8 might also be the largest shakuhachi you can hope to play.
 For these reasons, 1.8 D is the best choice for most people’s first shakuhachi purchase.

-While those with small hands might assume that it’s better to opt for something shorter than 1.8, in actuality smaller shakuhachi are harder to play as they take more focus from the embouchure to hit the higher notes of Kan the 2nd register.
-The fact is, there are very few adults who can’t manage to play a standard 1.8 when using proper form.
+If you possess small hands you might assume that it’s better for you to opt for something shorter than 1.8.
+However, smaller shakuhachi are harder to play as they take more focus from the embouchure to hit the higher notes of Kan, the 2nd register.
+The fact is, there are very few adults who can’t manage to play a standard 1.8 when using proper form and with a bit of practice.

 PVC and other cylindrical bore flutes vs. traditional tapered bore shakuhachi

-I’ve written at length on this topic in my guide, Traditional tapered shakuhachi bores vs. cylindrical bore flutes, such as pvc and wood.
-To summarize or give a TLDR; traditional shakuhachi have tapering bores, i.e., not cylindrical like PVC, and this is essential.
+I’ve written at length on this topic in my guide here.
+To summarize or give a TLDR; traditional shakuhachi have tapering bores, i.e., not cylindrical like PVC.
+These tapered bores are essential.
 This is not snobbery, marketing, or archaic stuffy traditionalism either.
 Rather, it’s a scientific fact of acoustics.
-All that being said, if you have to get your start on PVC or other cylindrical bore shakuhachi it’s far, far better than nothing and I would not begrudge it.
+All that being said, if you have to get your start on PVC or other cylindrical bore shakuhachi it’s far, far better than nothing.
+I would not begrudge it.

 Are shakuhachi overpriced?

 Everything is of course relative so let’s make some comparisons between shakuhachi and concert silver flutes.
-You can acquire beginner level concert flutes for around 500 dollars while you can get professional level resin or wooden shakuhachi then same prices.
+You can acquire beginner level concert flutes for around 500 dollars, however, you can get professional level resin or wooden shakuhachi around the same price.
 When it comes to professional level bamboo shakuhachi the prices rarely exceed 3000 to 5000 dollars.
 By contrast, just high end headjoints alone for silver flutes can regularly exceed 5000 dollars (search for Miyazawa, Rodger Young, or Mancke headjoints).

 While these headjoints are crafted from precious metals, consider the sheer amount of effort that goes into acquiring and drying quality Madaké bamboo for shakuhachi.
-Of course, headjoints can require a great amount of effort and precision to craft but I think it’s safe to say that crafting an entire quality shakuhachi from bamboo is more difficult compared to any concert flute headjoint.
+Of course, headjoints can require a great amount of effort and precision to craft.
+That being said, I think it’s safe to say that crafting an entire quality shakuhachi from bamboo is more difficult.

 In this light, quality bamboo shakuhachi are clearly undervalued.
 Why is that?
 Unlike concert flutes, very few people make any sort of income playing shakuhachi.
 This means that few people can justify their purchase of shakuhachi as a business expense with the hopes of earning returns via performances.
-This combined with the far fewer players of shakuhachi (lower demand) has and will keep the price of quality bamboo shakuhachi, and now even metal shakuhachi, far lower than their true worth.
+Combine this with the far fewer players of shakuhachi (lower demand) and the prices for quality shakuhachi will always be lower than their true worth.

 All that glitters is not bamboo

 Some musicians and makers of instruments love opulence.
-In fact, the shakuhachi world has its fair share of the bourgeoisie with 50k antiques, ivory blowing edge inlays lined with gold, and so on.
-Do these things affect the sound?
+In fact, the shakuhachi world has its fair share of the bourgeoisie.
+With 50k antiques, ivory blowing edge inlays lined with gold, and so on, there’s no doubt about it.
+However, do these things affect the sound?
 No. With that said, either the sound of the shakuhachi is worthy of these additions, or not.
 Either way, you’ll be paying a premium for them.

 Check that return policy

-Lastly, just because one or even many people love a shakuhachi or a particular maker it’s no guarantee that you will as well.
-Furthermore, it’ll take time for you to judge shakuhachi for yourself and to develop tastes and needs.
+Lastly, just because one, or even many people love a shakuhachi or a particular maker, it’s no guarantee that you will as well.
+Furthermore, it’ll take time for you to judge shakuhachi for yourself and develop tastes and needs.
 This underscores my advice to start with more humbly priced shakuhachi.

-Bamboo shakuhachi can and often do crack, especially when shipped by inexperienced people who don’t know that they should be packaged in an air-tight bag.
-The harsh conditions of shipping put the bamboo or wood through a lot of stress if it’s not packaged properly.
+Bamboo shakuhachi can and often do crack.
+This is especially true when they’re shipped by inexperienced people who don’t know that they should be packaged in an air-tight bag.
+When they’re not packaged properly, the harsh conditions encountered during shipping put the bamboo or wood through a lot of stress.

 Cracks can be especially devastating and difficult to repair with Jiari or Jinuri shakuhachi with their plastered bores and center joints.
-For example, let’s say you acquire a cracked Jiari for 500 dollars on auction or it cracks in shipment; the repairs alone could cost you more than the instrument, doubling your costs.
+For example, let’s say you acquire a cracked Jiari for 500 dollars on auction or it cracks in shipment.
+In fact, the repairs alone could cost you more than the instrument, more than doubling your costs.
+Furthermore, cracked and repaired shakuhachi are much harder to resell should you need to do so.

 Lastly, all bamboo can crack no matter how thick, thin, old, pretty, or expensive (bindings are the only way to truly prevent cracks which is why I offer them for free on all my root ends).
 Accept that bamboo shakuhachi will crack, should crack, are naturally meant to crack.
 They may not crack within our lifetime, or for many lifetimes, but they will split eventually…